Deerbrook Mall (Texas)

 Deerbrook Mall is a mall located in the northern Houston suburb of Humble.
 It is at the major intersection of I-69/US 59 and FM 1960, near George Bush Intercontinental Airport.
 Deerbrook Mall is classified as a super-regional mall and is the only mall (for now) in suburban Northeast Houston.
 The mall is in the middle of Humble's entertainment complex which includes restaurants, other shopping outlets, movie theaters, as well as communities, which creates heavy traffic and congestion during traffic rush hour and weekend rushes.
-Deerbrook is owned by Brookfield Properties of Chicago, Illinois.
-The anchor stores are Dick's Sporting Goods, AMC Theatres, JCPenney, Barnes & Noble, Dillard's, Forever 21, Round1, and Macy's.
-There is 1 vacant anchor store that was once Sears that is planned to be converted into a Score Entertainment facility.
+Deerbrook is owned and managed by GGP, a subsidiary of Brookfield Properties.